melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 Use the following AWS CLI commands to create two new S3 buckets in your chosen region (`us-east-1` in this example), one for the raw call audio and the other for the generated transcripts.
 These must be uniquely named across S3, so be creative!

-> **Important**: Ensure that the `region` you choose [supports](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) both the Amazon Transcribe API and Cloudwatch Events:
+> **Important**: Ensure that the `region` you choose [supports](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) both the Amazon Transcribe API and CloudWatch Events:

 ```sh
 aws s3 mb s3://your-audio-bucket-name --region us-east-1